briancpark/numc/README.md

 }
 free(b_transpose[0]);
 free(b_transpose);
 ```

 #### Infeasible Ideas (Strassen's)
 We debated over this one heavily.
 Having taken CS 170, we thought this would be a very nice divide and conquer method, being easily parallizable and cut down on runtime.
 Although Strassen's performs O(n^(2.81)) compared to O(n^3), there was an issue with how Strassens work.
 Strassens performs poorly on smaller matrices.
 Also, Strassen's requires matrix dimensions to be a power of 2 with it being square.
 This is possible to do by zero padding matrices, but we also lose performance if the matrix is not relatively square or we're doing matrix-vector multiplication.
 We could be working with very sparse matrices if the dimensions are unaligned. `allocate_matrix()` would need to be tuned to zero pad matrices, potentially messing with the functionality of other matrix operations.
 Cache blocking and SIMD would be operated on data with `0.0` if it's zero padded, so it sounds like a bad algorithm to implement.
+We'd be wasting a lot of computation on zero vectors on sparse matrices.
+Thus, the improvement from O(n^3) to O(n^(2.81)) was not worth it due to the input limitations of Strassen's.

 #### Can We Do Even Better (Conclusion)

 ### Power
-Used a simple divide and conquer method.
+Used a simple divide and conquer method noted [here](https://www.hackerearth.com/practice/notes/matrix-exponentiation-1/).
+The way matrices are powered in this once cuts down coputation by an order of O(log(n))!

 ### About the Hive CPUs
 Will be useful in determining optimization choices and constraints.